 Laurialan Reitzammer (Ph.D.
-Berkeley 2006) studies Greek literature, Greek mythology and religion, and gender and sexuality.
+Berkeley) studies Greek literature, Greek mythology and religion, and gender and sexuality.
 Her first book, The Athenian Adonia in Context: The Adonis Festival as Cultural Practice (Wisconsin 2016) examines literary and visual representations of an ancient Greek women's festival to argue that the performance of the ritual offered a critique of mainstream cultural practices.
-She has recently published essays on Euripides' Bacchae (Blackwell Companion to Euripides (2016, ed.
-L. McClure) and Sophocles’ Oedipus at Colonus (Classical Antiquity, 2018).
-Lauri is currently at work on her second book project on travelers and immigrants in Classical Athenian drama.
-She has been awarded a fellowship from the Loeb Foundation, a CHA Faculty Fellowship, and she was the recipient of the Boulder Faculty Assembly Excellence in Teaching Award.
+She has recently published essays on Euripides' Bacchae (Blackwell Companion to Euripides (2017, ed.
+L. McClure) and Sophocles’ Oedipus at Colonus.
+Lauri is currently at work on her second book project on theôria (sacred sightseeing) and gender in Classical Athenian drama.
+She has been awarded fellowships from the Loeb Foundation, a CHA Faculty Fellowship, and a College Scholar Award, and she was the recipient of the Boulder Faculty Assembly Excellence in Teaching Award and the CAMWS Award for Excellence in College Teaching 2018-19.
 She has designed an online ancient Greek class, and she teaches courses on Greek poetry and prose, Greek mythology and religion, and gender and sexuality.